 Suitability for the Manaslu Tsum Valley Trek

-Unlike Mustang or Dolpo, the Manaslu and Tsum areas receive a lot of rainfall since they are not in the rain-shadow area.
+Unlike Upper Mustang or Upper Dolpo, the Manaslu and Tsum areas receive a lot of rainfall since they are not in the rain-shadow area.
 Therefore, it is generally not advised to trek here during the monsoon unless one is very interested in village homestays or cultural exploration.
 Because of landslides or blocked paths, the high passes can be dangerous and cause itinerary disruptions.
 Trekkers may still be able to walk at lower elevations, but they will need to be adaptable and patient with unforeseen setbacks.

 Climate of the Manaslu Tsum Valley Region